Embedding Power BI Dashboards in SharePoint for Organization-Wide Access

 How RLS Works with Embedded Reports

-When a user opens a SharePoint page containing an embedded Power BI report, the Power BI web part passes the user's Entra ID identity to the Power BI service.
-The service evaluates the user against defined RLS roles and applies DAX filter expressions that restrict the data visible to that user.
-This happens transparently with no user action required.
+When a user opens a SharePoint page with an embedded Power BI report, the Power BI web part sends the user's Entra ID identity to the Power BI service.
+The service then checks the user against defined RLS roles.
+It applies DAX filter expressions to limit the data visible to that user.
+This process occurs automatically, requiring no action from the user.

 RLS Design Patterns for SharePoint